developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxSDCardManager/index.md

 ## What's Next
-Now that you have learned how to configure the use of SD Card (Enable/Disable) using [SD Card Manager](../../mx/sdcardmgr) on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
+Now that you have learned how to configure the use of SD Card (Enable/Disable) using [SD Card Manager](../../mx/sdcardmgr) on your Zebra devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
 So in the next tutorial, we will concentrate on the "Encrypt Manager" feature of MX and try to explore this feature by creating a tutorial.